 We welcome suggestions for reparation and unpaid work tasks from members of the community that meet the following minimum criteria:

-Volunteers will be trained to be Community Panel Members and we would ask you to commit to the project for at least one year.
-The time spent sitting on Panels can vary dependent upon your existing commitments.
+We will provide you with training to be a Community Panel Member and we will ask you to commit to the project for at least one year.
+The time spent sitting on panels will vary dependent upon your existing commitments.

-This is a great opportunity for anyone interested in helping to reduce crime in their area and/or those seeking voluntary work with children and young people.
+This is a great opportunity for all those who wish to help reduce crime in their area and/or those seeking voluntary work with children and young people.